dmitrdv123/janedoe/README.md

 - payment: blocked modal can be closed and reopening with unknown state if meta was updated
 - payment: we need to recalculate token amount based on current token prices during convert and pay
-- payment: if error happens during convert and pay on payment stage then we need to show that conversion is done and we dont need to convert again
-- payment: update wallet balances after convert and pay
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images